 Do it yourself digital photos, a big mistake

-With the introduction of digital cameras came thousands of people who now considered themselves photographers.
+With the introduction of digital cameras came thousands of people who now considered themselves “photographers.”
 With each passing day more businesses are turning their efforts to unskilled employees or friends, for money saving do-it-yourself digital photos using a newly purchased camera.
 But instead of professional quality photographs they are soon previewing dozens of poorly framed, out-of-focus, and improperly exposed pictures.
 The results are frequently a major disappointment, a complete waste of time and resources.
 It can be a very expensive experiment in attempting to save money.

-Here are some of the disadvantages of using a digital point-and-shoot or cell phone camera.
+Here are some of the disadvantages of using a digital point-and-shoot or worse yet, a cell phone camera.
 These consumer cameras are great fun for informal events and even vacations.
 This is exactly what these cameras were designed and manufactured to do.
 However when you turn their uses towards business and professional needs they fall short.

 - Poor lens quality, which will bring you inferior grade images.
 Professional lenses are far superior to those found on consumer cameras.